Skip to main content

 10. Integrations

-While not strictly a feature, native and third party integrations allow you to supercharge your project management software by making it easier to track your work in one place across multiple tools.
+While not strictly a feature, native and third party integrations allow you to get more out of your project management software by making it easier to track your work in one place across multiple tools.

-Most online project management systems integrate with other programs, which helps streamline communications by reducing the need to log into separate software.
+Most online project management systems integrate with other programs, which helps improve communications and reduce the need to log into separate software.

-Some common project management software integrations include Slack, email, customer relationship management platforms (CRMs), financial applications for accounting, and document management systems, like Dropbox or Google Drive, for those who want a more robust file management system.
+Some common project management software integrations include Slack, email, customer relationship management platforms (CRMs), financial applications for accounting, and document management systems, like Dropbox or Google Drive.

 If you’re struggling to choose the right software, let us help you.
 Just share your needs in the form below and you’ll get free access to our dedicated software advisors who match and connect you with the best vendors for your needs.